jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 ### How can I provide feedback?

 We love feedback.
-If you have a suggestion, [share your idea in the JazzHub IBM Bluemix DevOps Services project](https://hub.jazz.net/ccm01/web/projects/srich%20%7C%20JazzHub#action=com.ibm.team.dashboard.viewDashboard).
+If you have a suggestion, [share your idea in the IBM Bluemix DevOps Services project](https://hub.jazz.net/ccm01/web/projects/srich%20%7C%20JazzHub#action=com.ibm.team.dashboard.viewDashboard).
-If you need help, [ask a question in the Bluemix DevOps Services Forum](https://developer.ibm.com/answers/questions/?community=Bluemix DevOps-services).
+If you need help, [ask a question in the IBM Bluemix DevOps Services Forum](https://developer.ibm.com/answers/questions/?community=Bluemix DevOps-services).

 <a name="ibmer"></a>